Jyotishman89/8086-Hardware-Latency-Profiler/README.md

 ## Overview

 The 8086 Hardware Latency Profiler is a performance estimation tool that uses Machine Learning to predict instruction timing based on architectural features.
 While cycle-accurate CPU emulators attempt to replicate every micro-state of a processor, this tool provides a high-level heuristic analysis.
-By mapping assembly instructions to engineered feature vectors, it identifies architectural bottlenecks (such as high-latency memory bus cycles or branch penalties) to help developers optimize their code at the algorithmic level.The model achieves a **95.31% R² score** with a Mean Absolute Error (MAE) of **1.02 cycles**.
+By mapping assembly instructions to engineered feature vectors, it identifies architectural bottlenecks (such as high-latency memory bus cycles or branch penalties) to help developers optimize their code at the algorithmic level.
+The model achieves a **95.31% R² score** with a Mean Absolute Error (MAE) of **1.02 cycles**.

 ## Key Features